Ax-Time/natural-language-processing-project/README.md

 make load
 ```

-To run the cluster visualization tool, run:
+To run the cluster visualization tool, run
 ```
 python cluster_visualizer.py
 ```
+Run the cluster visualizer only after running the clustering notebook!!!